CumulusNetworks/docs/content/cumulus-linux/Layer-3/Segment-Routing.md

      exit-address-family
     !
     mpls label global-block 100 200
-    ...

 ## <span>View the Configuration</span>

 You can see the label-index when you show the BGP configuration on a router.
-Run the NCLU `net show configuration bgp` command or the vtysh `show running-config bgp` command.
-For example:

     cumulus@r4:~$ net show configuration bgp

     ...
-    router bgp 40065444
+    router bgp 400
      bgp router-id 10.1.1.4

      address-family ipv4 unicast
       network 10.1.1.4/32 label-index 4

-Or from another node in the network1/32 label-index 1
+Or from another node in the network:
-      network 10.1.1.2/32 label-index 2
-      network 10.1.1.3/32 label-index 3
-      network 10.1.1.4/32 label-index 4
-      network 10.1.1.5/32 label-index 5
-    ...

-From another node in the network, run the NCLU `net show bgp
-<ip-address>` command or the vtysh `show ip bgp <ip-address>` command:

     cumulus@r1:~$ net show bgp 10.1.1.4/32
     BGP routing table entry for 10.1.1.4/32